 Most of our blue tag plants are challenging to grow unless planted in areas with conditions approximating their native environments, which include poor soil and sharp drainage.
 That's why most are difficult to find at plant nurseries.
 However, we highly value their beauty, ability to withstand tough environments, usefulness to pollinators and conservation of water.

 These species are native to California, the Southwest, Texas, the Canary Islands, the Middle East, the Mediterranean and high altitude steppe lands, such as in Turkey.

-We email care instructions to you when ordering blue tag plants.
 One tip to be aware of immediately is their susceptibility to suffering during temporary dormancy in a box.
 So they may not appear cosmetically perfect upon arrival.

 (Pilgram's Rest Pink Sage) Spring into summer, this heat-tolerant sage from South Africa produces lilac and white blossoms with profuse, fragrant, gray foliage.
 It's the burgundy calyxes, which turn a rusty pink after the flowers blossom, that give this sage part of its common name.

 (Greek Sage) Most of the dried culinary sage sold in the United States is Greek Sage.
 Frescoes on the island of Crete dated to 1400 BC depict this plant, which was used by the Phoenicians and Greeks for cooking and medicine.
 It is an ancient and beloved friend of mankind.